MaxGrtz/ann_w_tf/README.md

 3. Normalization

 For normalization it seemed to be optimal to normalize every subsequence individually.
-We used the following formula to normalize the i'th datapoint in a subsequence: n_i = (p_i/p_0) - 1 such that p_0 has the value 0 and the following $p_i$ are measured relative to the first datapoint of a sequence.
+We used the following formula to normalize the i'th datapoint in a subsequence: n_i = (p_i/p_0) - 1 such that p_0 has the value 0 and the following p_i are measured relative to the first datapoint of a sequence.
 The training and validation data could be normalized in advance, whereas the prediction data had to be normalized during the prediction process since the p_0 values of each subsequence had to be stored to invert the normalization for the RNN outputs with the formula: p_i = (n_i + 1) * p_0.